 Competency 6 Engages with individuals, families, groups, organizations, and communities.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence.
 Develop rapport with people from diverse groups.
 Demonstrate how differential use of self improves client engagement.
-Other: (To be identified by student)

 Competency 7 Assesses individuals, families, groups, organizations, and communities.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
-With whom will you do it?
-How long will you do it?
+Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence.
 Develop mutually agreed-upon intervention goals and objectives based on the critical assessment of strengths, needs, and challenges within client systems.
 Identify and discuss biases and beliefs in supervision that could influence assessment.
-Perform comprehensive assessments of client systems, considering how diversity and difference has shaped the life experiences of clients.
-Other: (To be identified by student)

 Competency 8 Intervenes with individuals, families, groups, organizations, and communities.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence.
-Provide interventions (to individuals, families, and groups) that resolve or reduce symptoms of mental disorders, psychosocial stress, relationship problems, and difficulties in coping in the social environment.
-Use therapeutic approaches that show appreciation and respect for all forms of human diversity.
-Demonstrate skills related to theoretical orientation such as motivational interviewing, CBT, family therapy, community organizing, etc. Other: (To be identified by student)
+Demonstrate skills reflecting caritas and related to theoretical orientation such as motivational interviewing, CBT, family therapy, community organizing, etc. Provide interventions to individuals, families, groups, organizations, and communities that resolve or reduce symptoms of mental disorders, psychosocial stress, relationship problems, and difficulties in coping in the social environment.

 Competency 9 Evaluates practice with individuals, families, groups, organizations, and communities.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Use research to enhance and evaluate practice.
-Other: (To be identified by student)

-Student: -
+Student: Somostor.